psychemedia/middle-english-romances/sir-orfeo.md

 Lord, quath he, in uncouthe thede,
 Thurch a wildernes as Y yede ;
 Ther Y founde in a dale,
 With lyouns a man to torn smale,
-With lyouns a man to torn smale,
 And wolves him frete `[ate]` with teth so scharp ;
 Bi him Y found this ich harp,